 7.7.
 The United States also provided an update on its technical assistance activities.
 Between October 2011 and September 2012, the United States sponsored 316 SPS technical assistance activities for 72 developing countries, which were worth more than USD 45 million.
 These activities provided technical building blocks for strong animal health and plant systems.
-In 2012, the US Government had developed a partnership with the Government of Chile to provide SPS training to El Salvador.
-In 2013 and 2014, this partnership expanded to provide training to Guatemala and Honduras.
+In 2012, the US Government had developed a partnership with the Government of Chile to provide SPS training

-&lt;sup>42 Contributions made by Members since 2010 are listed in Appendix B, tables C.1 and C.2.
+&lt;sup>43 Contributions made by Members since 2010 are listed in Appendix B, tables C.1 and C.2.